Trafficking of children: Government response

 In Senegal, where the abuses against talibes are extensive, there have been several initiatives with the help of the World Bank to put an end this exploitation.
 First, there is intervention on a community level with education on the validity of some of these Quranic institutions provided to rural villages that typically send their children there.
 This is supplemented by improved regulation of schools within the nation to ensure that they remain places of education, followed by a greater enforcement of preexisting laws banning trafficking and exploitative begging.
 Finally, rehabilitation services have been provided with the help of CSOs to recovered children to provide them with the capabilities they have been denied.

 In Zimbabwe policy has adapted to ensure the safety of all persons under the age of sixteen with the Children's Protection and Adoption Act, however, the government admits that a lack of resources and capital play a critical role in inadequate enforcement.

 In Bangladesh, where there are an estimated 700,000 beggars, a law passed in 2009 banning the practice, though officials report some trouble with enforcement.

 In China, the Ministry of Public Security has established a department that solely focuses on child trafficking.
-The department has a hotline where the public dials 110 to report suspected incidences of forced begging, which law enforcement officials are expected to investigate further.
+The department has a hotline where the public dials 110 to report suspected instance of forced begging, which law enforcement officials are expected to investigate further.
 The police are trained to take the children into custody if a blood relationship with their guardian cannot be established, and educate parents on the illegality and dangers of begging if they are those responsible for the child's action.
 This policy instituted in April 2009 has since led to the recovery of 9,300 children.